PrasadSimpi/Favorite_location/README.md

 # 📍 Favourite_Location

 A Flutter application that integrates the Google Maps API, utilizes the device camera, and manages local storage using `sqflite`.
-This project demonstrates the use of various Flutter packages to create a feature-rich, responsive, and user-friendly mobile application.
+This project helps in building a application which stores users favorite location with one photo as a memory.

 ## 🚀 Features